 Overview of IYP data

-Given the diversity of datasets integrated into IYP, one of the first difficulties when working with IYP is to get an overview of the data that is available.
+Given the diversity of datasets integrated into IYP, one of the first challenges when working with IYP is to get an overview of the data that is available.
 We cover these with the two following sections:

 Internet Health Report

 The easiest way to browse the IYP database is to visit the Internet Health Report website.
-There you can search for an Internet resource (e.g. AS, prefix, domain name) and get IYP data related to that resource.
+There you can search for an Internet resource (e.g., AS, prefix, domain name) and get IYP data related to that resource.

 1. Enter the resource into the search field in the top left corner.